 The next step after greeting someone in Italian is asking them how they are.
-Knowing how to say how are you in Italian is a key skill to have if you are learning the language.
+Knowing how to ask “How are you?” in Italian is a key skill to have if you are learning the language.

-Just as in English, there are many different ways to ask how are you in Italian, and which you use depends on the formality of the situation.
-Below, we’ll introduce you to different ways to find out how somebody is, and how you can best respond.
+Just as in English, there are many different ways to ask how someone is in Italian, and which you use depends on the formality of the situation.

 Ready to learn how to say how are you in Italian?
 Let’s get started!

 How Are You in Italian at a Glance

 How’s it going?

 Is everything okay?

 How are you?